Jadwiga of Poland

-Jadwiga was crowned "king" in Poland's capital, Kraków, on 16 October 1384.
-Her coronation either reflected the Polish nobility's opposition to her intended husband, William, becoming king without further negotiation or simply emphasized her status as queen regnant.
-With her mother's consent, Jadwiga's advisors opened negotiations with Jogaila, Grand Duke of Lithuania, who was still a pagan, concerning his potential marriage to Jadwiga.
-Jogaila signed the Union of Krewo, pledging to convert to Catholicism and to promote the conversion of his pagan subjects.
-Meanwhile, William hastened to Kraków, hoping to marry Jadwiga, but in late August 1385, the Polish nobles expelled him.
+Jadwiga was crowned "King" in Poland's capital, Kraków, on 16 October 1384.
+With her mother's consent, Jadwiga's advisors opened negotiations with Władysław II Jagiełło, Grand Duke of Lithuania, concerning his potential marriage to Jadwiga.
+Władysław II Jagiełło, who was a pagan, signed the Union of Krewo, pledging to convert to Catholicism and to promote the conversion of his pagan subjects.
+Meanwhile, William hastened to Kraków, hoping to make his childhood wedding with Jadwiga valid by consummation of their union, but the Polish nobles expelled him in late August 1385.

-Jogaila, who took the Catholic baptismal name Władysław, married Jadwiga on 15 February 1386.
+Władysław II Jagiełło (Jogaila), who took the Catholic baptismal name Władysław, married Jadwiga on 15 February 1386, after she renounced her union with William.
 Legend says that she had agreed to marry him only after a lengthy prayer, seeking divine inspiration.
-Jogaila, now styled in Polish as Władysław Jagiełło was crowned King of Poland on 4 March 1386 as Jadwiga's co-ruler.
-Jogaila worked closely with his wife in that role.
+Jogaila, now styled in Polish as Władysław II Jagiełło, was crowned King of Poland on 4 March 1386 as Jadwiga's co-ruler.
+Władysław II Jagiełło worked closely with his wife in that role.
 In any case, her real political power was limited.
 She remained passive when the rebellious nobles of the Kingdom of Hungary-Croatia murdered her mother in early 1387.
 After that, Jadwiga marched into the Kingdom of Galicia–Volhynia, which had been under Hungarian rule, and persuaded most of the inhabitants to become subjects of the Polish Crown.
 She mediated between her husband's quarrelling kin and between Poland and the Teutonic Order.

-After her sister Mary died in 1395, Jadwiga and Jogaila laid claim to Hungary against the widowed Sigismund of Luxembourg, but the Hungarian lords did not support their claim and Sigismund easily retained his Hungarian throne.
+After her sister Mary died in 1395, Jadwiga and Władysław II Jagiełło laid claim to Hungary against the widowed Sigismund of Luxembourg, but the Hungarian lords did not support their claim.
 Jadwiga died four years later due to postpartum complications.
 As her only daughter predeceased her, the Queen was the last hereditary monarch of Poland, and with her death, the throne of Poland became elective.
-In 1997, she was canonized by the Catholic Church.
+In 1997, she was canonised by the Catholic Church.